perticascatalin/Research/RelationalPROG/in_depth.md

 This paper presents an approach to program induction involving the use of neural networks to predict the probability that certain methods (from a predefined DSL) appear in a program satisfying a set of given input-output constraints.
 These probabilities are then used to optimize the search for the program satisfying the input-output constraints.

+Overall, the study showcases a potential solution to the IPS problem (Inductive Program Synthesis), called LIPS (Learning Inductive Program Synthesis).
+This approach can be split into 4 sub-parts:

+- DSL specifications and program attributes: the use of a DSL is generally necessary for the purpose of restricting the search space of programs.
+Current program synthesis methods do not work well on general programming languages because of combinatorial explosion.
+However, experiments have been performed on Python ASTs, for instance (P. Yin & G. Neubig [2]).

 **First Order Functions**

 Head, Last, Take, Drop, ...